apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

 For historical reasons two statements deviate from that by not failing in case the desired repository state cannot be achieved:

 1. `create path` will not touch/modify existing nodes (i.e. does neither adjust primary nor mixin types if they differ), therefore it has been deprecated and replaced by `ensure nodes` [SLING-11736](https://issues.apache.org/jira/browse/SLING-11736)
-1. `set principal ACL` will not fail in case the principal ACL cannot be applied for whatever reason, therefore it has been deprecated and replaced by `ensure princial ACL` [SLING-10281](https://issues.apache.org/jira/browse/SLING-10281)
+1. `set principal ACL` will not fail in case the principal ACL cannot be applied for whatever reason, therefore it has been deprecated and replaced by `ensure principal ACL` [SLING-10281](https://issues.apache.org/jira/browse/SLING-10281)

 Starting with version 1.1.40 of the bundle `org.apache.sling.jcr.repoinit` repoinit scripts are safely executed also in environments with a shared repository; this is implemented by a retry-mechanism with randomized delays.